CastleLiang/castleliang.github.io/_pages/about.md

 - **Graph mining**: learning graph representations (e.g., directed graphs, temporal graphs), GNN pruning.
 - **Computer vision**: video understanding, image recognition, image/video super-resolution, geo-localization.

-I am currently seeking for job opportunities in both academia and industry.
-If you are interested in my research or hiring me, please feel free to contact me.
-Thank you!

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

 Put your address / P.O. box / other info right below your picture.
 You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.